omertuc/assisted-swarm-old/README.md

 # What is this
-This is a tool to launch a swarm of asssisted installer agents that look to the service like actual cluster host agents, all the way from discovery to completed installation and controller progress reports, for the purpose of load-testing the service.
+This is a tool to launch a swarm of asssisted installer agents that look to the service like actual cluster host agents, all the way from discovery/bmh to completed installation and controller progress reports, for the purpose of load-testing the service.

-This repo also contains helper scripts to deploy & manage the relevant CRs for assisted kube-api installation of the swarm, and running the agents described above to connect to said CRs and act as the swarm itself.
+This repo also contains helper scripts to deploy & manage the relevant CRs for assisted kube-api installation of the swarm, and running the agents described above to act as the swarm.

 # Background
 Originally, the assisted installer service has been load-tested by installing actual clusters